Developer Guide

 Expected: The event at the index of 5 should be edited according to the input given. - Test case:

-Expected: The event at the index of 1 should have the description edited to benew description
+Expected: The event at the index of 1 should have the description edited to benew descriptionand the starting date to be12-12-2020. - Test case:

 Expected: An error message should be provided indicating that the provided index is invalid. - Test case: